Experienced Minnesota Traffic Violations Lawyer

 Even if you are driving your private vehicle and receive a ticket, it will appear on your commercial driver’s license record.

-Federal regulations make some offenses even more serious.
+Federal regulations make some offenses even more serious

 Here’s some bad news: A traffic ticket in Minnesota will appear on your record in your home state.
-The traffic ticket lawyers at Sieben Edmunds Miller are experienced in representing tourists and travellers who had the misfortune to be ticketed for speeding, other moving violations, and even DWI in Minnesota and Wisconsin.
+The traffic ticket lawyers at Sieben Edmunds Miller are experienced in representing tourists and travelers who had the misfortune to be ticketed for speeding, other moving violations, and even DWI in Minnesota and Wisconsin.

 You may not even have to come back to Minnesota or Wisconsin for a court appearance.
 If you are taken into custody, we will see you where you’re detained.
 We also work with out-of-state clients by phone, fax, email and video conference.

 Don’t simply give up without fighting for your rights.
-Call a traffic ticket lawyer or Minneapolis criminal defense attorneys and St.Paul criminal defense attorneys at Sieben Edmunds Miller (651) 323-2464.
+Call a traffic ticket lawyer or Minneapolis criminal defense attorneys and St. Paul criminal defense attorneys at Sieben Edmunds Miller (651) 994-6744.

 For private drivers, there are nearly a dozen different offenses in Minnesota that a person may be charged with by police or the state patrol: